 Amber’s practice in dermatology began in Florida in 2012, where she worked alongside a fellowship-trained Mohs surgeon and gained invaluable knowledge.
 Perhaps it was through her experience in Mohs, a specialized skin cancer surgery that seeks to deliver the smallest possible scar and the highest cure rate, that Amber developed an eye for the art of cosmetic dermatology.
 She is passionate about helping her patients feel more confident in both their skin health & their appearance – which led her to seek advanced training in cosmetic dermatologic procedures as well as laser and light-based technologies.
 She also maintains a keen interest in the treatment of both acne and psoriasis.
 Amber’s multifaceted approach to dermatology allows for a diverse and fulfilling clinical practice.

 Amber has spent a great deal of time carving out an intricate niche to incorporate many of her passions within the field of dermatology.
 She holds a faculty position teaching aesthetic medicine at the Maui Derm NP+PA conferences.
-Outside of her clinical practice, Amber serves on the board of directors at the national level, as Director at Large, for the Society of Dermatology Physician Assistants (SDPA).
+Outside of her clinical practice, Amber serves on the board of directors at the national level, as Secretary/Treasurer for the Society of Dermatology Physician Assistants (SDPA).
 Her love for educating has led her to also work with Nova Southeastern University’s MMS Physician Assistant program as a preceptor and adjunctive faculty guest lecturer, and to serve as a preceptor for a PA fellowship-style training program.
 Amber has multiple articles published in peer reviewed dermatology journals and was recently invited to serve as a guest editor and member of the editorial advisory board for “NP+PA Perspectives in Dermatology”, a peer-reviewed and Pubmed-indexed supplement series to The Journal of Clinical and Aesthetic Dermatology.

 What is a Physician Assistant?
 PAs are health care professionals licensed to practice medicine under the supervision of a physician.
 As part of their comprehensive responsibilities, PAs conduct physical exams, diagnose & treat illnesses, order & interpret tests, counsel patients on preventive health care, assist in surgery and write prescriptions.
 Within the physician/PA relationship, physician assistants exercise autonomy in medical decision-making and provide a broad range of diagnostic and therapeutic services.
 A PA’s practice may also include education, research, and administrative services.
 Valerie is board-certified by the National Commission on Certification of Physician Assistants and is a member of the American Academy of Physician Assistants and the Society of Dermatology Physician Assistants.